moorepants/eme134/content/pages/lab-04.rst

 - create complete and legible plots of the resulting input, state, and output trajectories
 - create a report with textual explanations and plots of the simulation
+- evaluate a bicycle model for stability at different speeds
+- design a feedback controller that stabilizes a bicycle at different speeds
+- design a bicycle that is self-stable at low speeds

 .. _ode45: https://www.mathworks.com/help/matlab/ref/ode45.html